drewharvey/VaadinAudioPlayer/README.md

 # AudioPlayer Add-on for Vaadin 7

-${ComponentClassName} is a UI component add-on for Vaadin 7.
+${ComponentClassName} is an add-on for Vaadin that aims to allow playback of server-side audio streams on the client.

-## Online demo

-Try the add-on demo at <url of the online demo>

-## Download release

-Official releases of this add-on are available at Vaadin Directory.
-For Maven instructions, download and reviews, go to http://vaadin.com/addon/AudioPlayer

 ## Building and running demo